ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/staging/common/common.md

 {% enddocs %}

-{% docs dim_crm_persons %}
-Dimension that combines demographic data from salesforce leads and salesforce contacts.
-They are combined with a union and a filter on leads excluding converted leads and leads where there is a corresponding contact.

-{% enddocs %}

 {% docs dim_billing_accounts %}
 Dimensional table representing each individual Zuora account with details of person to bill for the account.